aosabook/500lines/ci/chapter.rst

 ````

 This starts the dispatcher server, and two other threads.
-One thread runs the `runner_checker` function, and other thread runs the `redistribute` function.
+One thread runs the `runner_checker` function, and other runs the `redistribute` function.

 ````
     server = ThreadingTCPServer((args.host, int(args.port)), DispatcherHandler)